sap-tutorials/Tutorials/tutorials/hcpdo-basic-android-app/hcpdo-basic-android-app.md

 ---

-1. Open Android Studio, and click on “Start a new Android Studio project”
+1. Open Android Studio, and click on "Start a new Android Studio project"

     ![start a new Android Studio project](mg6-2-01.png)